johannschopplich/toon/SPEC.md

   - splitting all rows/items within the header’s scope,
   - unless a nested header changes it.
 - The same delimiter symbol declared in the bracket MUST be used in the fields segment and in all row/value splits in that scope.
+- Absence of a delimiter symbol in a bracket segment ALWAYS means comma, regardless of any parent header.

 Normative header grammar (ABNF):
 ```
 bracket-seg   = "[" [ "#" ] 1*DIGIT [ delimsym ] "]"
 delimsym      = HTAB / "|"
+; Field names are keys (quoted/unquoted) separated by the active delimiter
 fields-seg    = "{" fieldname *( delim fieldname ) "}"
-delim         = delimsym / ","   ; actual active delimiter for the array
+delim         = delimsym / ","
+fieldname     = key

 header        = [ key ] bracket-seg [ fields-seg ] ":"
 key           = unquoted-key / quoted-key

+; Unquoted keys must match identifier pattern
-unquoted-key  = ALPHA / "_" , *( ALPHA / DIGIT / "_" / "." )
+unquoted-key  = ( ALPHA / "_" ) *( ALPHA / DIGIT / "_" / "." )

+; Quoted keys use only escapes from Section 7.1
+; (Exact escaped-char repertoire is defined in Section 7.1)
-quoted-key    = DQUOTE *(escaped-char / safe-char) DQUOTE
+; quoted-key   = DQUOTE *(escaped-char / safe-char) DQUOTE
 ```

 Decoding requirements:
 - The bracket segment MUST parse as a non-negative integer length N.
 - If a trailing tab or pipe appears inside the brackets, it selects the active delimiter; otherwise comma is active.
-- If a fields segment occurs between the bracket and the colon, parse field names using the active delimiter; quoted names MUST be unescaped (Section 4).
+- If a fields segment occurs between the bracket and the colon, parse field names using the active delimiter; quoted names MUST be unescaped per Section 7.1.
 - A colon MUST follow the bracket and optional fields; missing colon MUST error.

 ## 7. Strings and Keys